fish-quant/fq-imjoy/docs/tools-imjoy.md

 ### Installing plugins
 We provide links to install ImJoy plugins for the different workflows.

-If you press on the installation link, the ImJoy web app will open and display a dialog asking if you want to install the specified plugin.
+If you press on the installation link, the ImJoy app will open and display a dialog asking if you want to install the specified plugin.
 To confirm, press the `install` button.